alexwlchan/alexwlchan.net/src/projects.md

 title: Projects
 ---

-For my day job, I work as a software developer, but I'm fortunate enough to have enough free time to do plenty of other things on the side.

-Currently I help to build digital services at <a href="https://wellcomecollection.org/">Wellcome Collection</a>.
+For my day job, I help to build digital services at <a href="https://wellcomecollection.org/">Wellcome Collection</a>, to help people discover and use the collections.
-My particular interest is digital preservation, and I enjoy the future-proofing that involves.
+My particular interest is in digital preservation, and I enjoy the future-proofing that involves.
 Sometimes it's designing a storage repository that doesn't rely on a single software stack, sometimes it's writing code with enough comments to make sense to future developers.

 Outside work, I try to do stuff that's fun, stuff that doesn't have any practical purpose.